hariharasuthan-hb/material_theme/ENABLE_THEME.md

 **Note:** The desk theme is still called "Material" (this is what the Techcloud app code expects).
 When users select "Material" as their desk theme, they'll get the Techcloud styling.

+**Important:** There are two approaches:
+1. **Patch approach (Recommended)**: Modifies DocType in database via patch - this is the standard Frappe way.
+In developer mode, Frappe exports DocType changes to JSON files (this is normal, not a core file modification).
+2. **JavaScript approach (No database changes)**: Dynamically adds option via JavaScript - works client-side only, no database/JSON changes.

+The JavaScript approach is already implemented in `theme.js` - it automatically adds "Material" to the dropdown when the User form loads.
+If you prefer not to modify the DocType, you can skip the patch/console commands below.

 ### 📋 General Syntax Format:
 ```bash
 bench --site <your_site_name> console